Skip to main content

 Custom fields

-In case the user needs a field that does not cover his use case, the user can create custom fields which can be a rich text field or a drop-down menu.
-If you would like to have a custom menu, refer to the admin settings.
+If the user needs a field that does not cover his use case, he can create custom fields, which can be rich text fields or drop-down menus.

 JavaScript errors detected